Pang-dachu/Pang-dachu.github.io/_posts/2021-02-28-adding-categories-tags-in-posts.md

 ---
 layout: post
-title:  "Adding Multiple Categories in Posts"
+title:  "????Adding Multiple Categories in Posts?????"
 summary: "Learn how to add categories in posts"
 author: xplor4r
 date: '2021-02-28 1:35:23 +0530'